onitecsoft/smarti.grid.js/README.md

 * Native configuration and templates (multirow ability)
 * Ability to apply custom layout, css style or theme
 * Custom html attributes dependent on data
-* Native javascript methods for custom content
+* Ability to render custom content by native javascript
 * Data formatting with smarti.to.js

 <b>Dependency:</b> <a href="https://github.com/onitecsoft/smarti.to.js">smarti.to.js</a>